geraldokandonga/three-pillars-of-writing-good-html-and-css/README.md

 # Three Pillars of Writing Good HTML CSS
-The Three Pillars of  writing good HTML and CSS in your website
+The Three Pillars of  writing good HTML and CSS code

 ## Responsive Design